kalyan926/Multi-Agent-AI-Assistant/README.md

 - ### **Task Planner Agent**

-    - The process begins with the Task Planner agent receiving a goal from the user.
-    - The Task Planner Agent decomposes this goal into manageable subtasks, creating a detailed execution plan.
-    - Each subtask is defined with specific objectives, required tools, and relevant context information.
-    - The execution plan, consisting of the ordered subtasks, is passed to the Task Executor agent.
+The process begins with the Task Planner agent receiving a goal from the user.The Task Planner Agent decomposes this goal into manageable subtasks, creating a detailed execution plan.Each subtask is defined with specific objectives, required tools, and relevant context information.The execution plan, consisting of the ordered subtasks, is passed to the Task Executor agent.

 - ### **Task Executoion Agent:**
 Executes the subtasks serially according to the plan.If any error occurs during the execution of subtask then it is managed by Feedback Agent else output is sent to Evaluator to assess the performance of the output.